 How Do We Work to Improve the Lives of Local People?

 We raise funds throughout the year in order to have the resources necessary to invest in programs that help local people and communities thrive.
-At the heart of what we do, is investing in local programs focusing on five priority areas.
+Investing in local programs focusing on our five priority areas is at the heart of everything we do.
 Those priority areas are health, education, financial stability, hunger and safety & well-being.
 We believe these are the building blocks for a quality life.
 While many other things are important, these are fundamental.
 To see a list of programs we are currently investing in, click here.
 For details on our grant opportunities, including eligibility requirements, click here.

 Our Annual Campaign